In which the Carlyle Club makes a French connection.

 - Letters to the Editor

-Some of the finest reactionary thinkers of the last half-century were French.
-Jean Raspail wrote the prophetic 1973 novel The Camp of the Saints.
-Alain de Benoist founded the Nouvelle Droite (New Right) and wrote The Problem of Democracy, among many other fine books.
-But they’ll have to wait: this week we’re featuring Guillaume Faye, whose books and essays are finally available in English.
+Some of the finest reactionary minds of the last half-century were French: Jean Raspail prophesied the death of the West in his 1973 novel The Camp of the Saints; Alain de Benoist founded the French “New Right” and wrote The Problem of Democracy, among other fine books;—but they will have to wait: today, we’re featuring Guillaume Faye, whose books and essays are finally available in English.

-Faye’s best-known book is Archeofuturism: European Visions of the Post-Catastrophic Age, but his most urgent is Why We Fight: Manifesto of the European Resistance.
-As you can probably tell from the subtitles, you shouldn’t expect a dry read (Alex Kurtagić):
+M. Faye is best known to his English-speaking audience for Archeofuturism: European Visions of the Post-Catastrophic Age, but I think the best place to start on la Nouvelle Droite is Why We Fight: Manifesto of the European Resistance.
+As you can probably tell from the subtitles, the last thing you should expect from M. Faye is a dry read; Alex Kurtagić:

 “Surely,” you demur, “colonialism is history.”
-That depends on your metapolitical dictionary.
-Faye’s definition:
+Well, that all depends on your metapolitical dictionary.
+Here is how Faye defines colonization, in these “postcolonial” times we live in:

 This is what Europe is presently suffering: a massive colonisation by alien peoples, which makes it the greatest tragedy in her history, because it threatens to destroy her ethnic stock.
 This colonisation is far more serious than a military occupation, because it’s potentially irreversible.
 At the same time, this colonisation threatening an Islamic conquest of Europe is carried out with the complicity of the United States.